 Patient Presentation – Are there any pathological presentations, do they have left/right sided weakness, facial droop, slurred speech which indicate a stroke or Transient Ischemic Attack (TIA).
 Do they have any medi-alert bracelets which give information of any conditions they suffer with, such as diabetes and having low blood sugar.
 Are they having convulsions indicating they may be epileptic, or other medical/traumatic events may have occurred such as hypoxia or traumatic brain injury.
 Are they in decerebrate or decorticate positions, indicating a cerebrovascular event.

-Pupils – The pupils can give a number of indications for potential deficits that may be causing a reduced/altered level of consciousness.
+Pupils – The pupils can give several indications for potential deficits that may be causing a reduced/altered level of consciousness.
 Pinpoint pupils can indicate opioid drug use, whereas unusually large pupils can indicate other drug use.
 Slow or sluggish reacting pupils can indicate alcohol use or a potential cerebrovascular event.
 Unequal pupils or a ‘blown’ pupil can indicate a cerebrovascular event and injury.
 The mnemonic PERRLA can be used to help assess a patients’ pupils to see if there are any deficits or abnormalities.
-PERRLA – Pupils, Equal, Round, Reactive to, Light, Accommodation.
+PERRLA – Pupils, Equal, Round, Reactive to, Light, Accommodation to surrounding.

-Observations – What are the basic observations, is blood sugar level normal or is it high/low, is temperature normal or are they hyper/hypothermic, are their oxygen saturations within normal parameters, is blood pressure at a normal level, is their ECG and heart rate normal.
+Observations – What are the observations?
+Is blood sugar level normal or is it high/low, is temperature normal or are they hyper/hypothermic, are their oxygen saturations within normal parameters, is blood pressure at a normal level, is their ECG and heart rate normal.
 Any abnormalities within the observations could indicate why the patient is in a state of reduced consciousness.